aidengaripoli/alpha-app-api/README.md

 The -s option supresses the npm error if eslint exits with a non-zero exit code (due to code linting errors)

+## TODO

+- [ ] Add exercises/muscles models and endpoints
+- [ ] Add redis as a caching layer for exercises/muscles data

 ## Deployment

-When a commit is pushed to master branch, Semaphore CI will run tests and lint.
+When a commit is pushed to master branch, CircleCI will run tests and lint.
 If successful a new tagged docker image will be built and pushed to Docker Hub.
+Portainer is then used to pull the new image and redeploy the docker stack.

 ## Built With

 * [Docker](https://docs.docker.com/) - Containerization
 * [Node](https://nodejs.org/en/about/) - JavaScript Runtime
 * [Express](https://expressjs.com/) - Web Framework

-## Versioning

-[SemVer](http://semver.org/) is used for versioning.
-For the versions available, see the [tags on this repository](https://github.com/aidengaripoli/alpha-api/tags).

 ## Authors